Leinster Schools Rugby Senior Cup

-The competition has been subject to criticism from various quarters for putting undue pressure on its schoolboy participants, and for being "elitist" (most of the competing schools are fee-paying; as of 2020 the most recent tournament victory by a non fee-paying school was De La Salle Churchtown's 1985 win).
-It is also the subject of satire through the Ross O'Carroll Kelly newspaper column and novels.
-The competition and schools rugby in the four provinces has also been praised with "Irish (rugby) game in debt to schools rugby".

-Blackrock College are the most successful school in the cup's history, having won 70 times, an accumulative total larger than all other teams combined.
+Blackrock College are the most successful school in the cup's history, having won 72 times, more than all other teams combined.

 History

 Three schools have won the cup at their first attempt; Blackrock College in the competition's maiden year in 1887, Castleknock College who won the first of their eight Leinster titles at the first time of asking when they defeated Blackrock in the 1913 final and Clongowes Wood College who first won the cup in 1926.
 St. Fintan's High School and Temple Carrig School are the most recent 'new' schools to the competition, making their debuts in the 2016/17 and 2019/20 seasons respectively.